wolfeidau/dynalock/README.md

 # Usage

-The main interfaces are as follows.
+The main interfaces are as follows, for something more complete see the [competing consumers example](examples/competing-consumers/main.go).

 ```go
 // Store represents the backend K/V storage